General-Mudkip/ISE-Notes/Year 1/Block 1/Computer Organisation and Architecture/Chapter 2/Chapter 2.1 - Processors.md

 ### Instructions Should Be Easy to Decode
 One of the most critical limits on the rate at which instructions can be issued, is the decoding of individual instructions to determine what resources they need.
 In order to aid this process, designers aim to keep each instruction regular, of fixed length, and with a small number of fields.

+### Only Loads and Stores Should Reference Memory
+One of the simplest ways to break apart operations into separate steps is to require that operands for all instructions come from - and return to - CPU registers.
+The only instructions that should reference memory are LOAD and STORE.

 ### Provide Plenty of Registers
 Since accessing main memory (RAM) is relatively slow compared to the speed at which the CPU operates, many registers (at least 32) need to be provided, so that once data is fetched, it can be kept in a register until it is no longer needed.
 Running out of registers and needing to flush them, then re-populate them later is undesirable, and thus adding more registers is a key goal.